Birthstone information

 Can be a rainbow in a stone...

 No other stone has the amazing play of colour displayed by precious opals, whether white or the truly stunning black opals.
-Precious opals were formed when much of the water from silica-rich water which had seeped into rocks evaporated, leaving solid deposits of silica (opal) in the cracks and between the layers of sedimentary rock.
-Opal can contain up to 20% water which does mean it needs to be treated with care and respect!
+Precious opals were formed when much of the water from silica-rich water which had seeped into rocks evaporated, leaving solid deposits of silica (opal) in the cracks & between the layers of sedimentary rock.
+Opal can contain up to 20% water which does mean it needs to be treated with care & respect!

 But if you prefer something a little less flamboyantly colourful, what about a juicy orange fire opal, a soft pink opal or a denim-coloured blue opal.
 Or if you fancy something really unusual, what about a piece of wood opal or opalized dinosaur bone…

-While some may believe opals are bad luck and that this is a long-held superstition, it arose from the novel Anne of Geierstein (or The Maiden of the Mist), written by Sir Walter Scott in the 1800s.
+While some may believe opals are bad luck & that this is a long-held superstition, it arose from the novel Anne of Geierstein (or The Maiden of the Mist), written by Sir Walter Scott in the 1800s.
 I do wonder if some of the belief may also have come from broken opals that had not been looked after properly… they don’t like to dry out!

 November - Topaz